svenhjol/Charm/README.md

 - move any heavy interaction logic out of item/block and into handlers
 - handle custom_wood and variant_wood mess in variants
 - ignore unregistered data fixer errors - add feature to Silence?
+- all static config props to be private with accessors